-The first thing that you need to decide is on what level do you want to be doing strength and conditioning coach.
+First, you need to decide on what level you want to be doing strength and conditioning coach.

-Usually, high school strength and conditioning coaches only need to be certified as a strength and conditioning coach through a reputable organization.
+Usually, high school strength and conditioning coaches only need to be certified as strength and conditioning coaches through a reputable organization.

-On the other hand, if you are planning on working as a strength and conditioning coach at the collegiate or professional level, you will surely need a bachelors degree in the exercise science field.
+On the other hand, if you plan on working as a strength and conditioning coach at the collegiate or professional level, you will surely need a bachelor’s degree in exercise science.

 If you want to train at this high level, I recommend reading the whole article, including the required education section.

-If you would like to do strength and conditioning coaches at the high school level or with personal training clients with the goal of improving performance, move on to the certification section.
+If you would like to do strength and conditioning coaches at the high school level or with personal training clients to improve performance, move on to the certification section.

-Strength and conditioning coaches the hold a bachelors degree and on average earn a higher strength and conditioning coach salary.
+Strength and conditioning coaches that hold a bachelor’s degree and, on average, earn a higher strength and conditioning coach salary.

-For those of you who would like to be a strength and conditioning coach at the professional or collegiate level, you will need to receive a minimum of a bachelors degree in an exercise science related field.
+Those of you who would like to be a strength and conditioning coach at the professional or collegiate level will need to receive a minimum of a bachelor’s degree in an exercise science-related field.

-Popular bachelor degrees include exercise science, kinesiology, athletic training, physical education and exercise physiology.
+Popular bachelor’s degrees include exercise science, kinesiology, athletic training, physical education, and exercise physiology.